vinipachecov/react-redux-Mobile/README.md

 In this course we build a few apps to understand the concepts behind React Native application development.
 The apps buildded grows in complexity and the concepts that are used/introduced.

 As I don't have a Mac(yet) the apps were built only for Android Devices.
-Anyone is free to build for IOS but some the layout display differently.
+Anyone is free to build for IOS but maybe the layout display will not be the exactly the same.

 * All apps were built for educational purposes and were not meant to be professional apps.